• Skip to primary navigation

 • Drain the ricotta.
 You risk getting a wet mixture that will “leak” if the ricotta has too much moisture.

 • Allow the cake to come to room temperature after it is baked.
-Since both the layers of ricotta and the topping are heat sensitive, do not start assembling until it is at room temperature.
+Since the ricotta cheese filling and the chocolate ganache are heat-sensitive, do not start assembling until the cake is at room temperature.

 What is the soft peak stage?